chRyNaN/chords/README.md

 It's important for the user of the library to properly handle coordinating the different components.

 ### Parsing Chords from other formats
-The `ChordParser` interface takes in an input type and outputs a `Chord`.
+The `ChordParser` interface takes in an input type and outputs a `ChordParseResult`.
 This interface can be implemented for different format input types.
 There are a couple provided `ChordParser` implementations.

 **AsciiChordParser:**

-`AsciiChordParser` parses a `String` input of an ASCII Chord Diagram and outputs a `Chord`.
+`AsciiChordParser` parses a `String` input of an ASCII Chord Diagram and outputs a `ChordParseResult` containing a `Chord`.

 ```
 val chordDiagram = """